 Then in March 2015, my first novel, The Country Practice (Penguin) appeared in book shops.
 The Doctor Calling (Penguin Random House) followed in 2016, and No Job for A Girl (Penguin Random House) in 2017.
-Home at Last (Harlequin Mira) will be released in March 2019.
+Home at Last (Harlequin Mira) will be released on 1 April 2019.

 Nursing was my first career, and writing is my second.
 If a friend hadn’t challenged me to follow my dream, I might still be pounding hospital corridors!

 “Outside of a dog, a book is a man’s best friend.
 Inside of a dog it’s too dark to read.” – Groucho Marx.